Women of Multicultural Ethnicity Network – Bylaws

 Membership fees determined at the annual general meeting.

-The Chairwoman and the board have the authority to publish resolutions in the name of the association as long as the resolution is in accordance with the association’s basic principles.
+The chairman and the board have the authority to make resolutions on behalf of the association, provided that the resolution is in accordance with their objectives.

 The annual general meeting shall be convened before 30th of November each year.

 The annual general meeting shall agree on the working plan for one year at a time.